EGI-Federation/documentation/content/en/users/datatransfer/api/_index.md

 The EGI Data Transfer service offers API both for Users and Admins, in this section we are focusing on the User API.
-2 APIs are available to users:
+Two APIs are available to users:

 - RESTFul API
 - Python Easy Bindings